-The Ultimate Guide to Client Feedback: Why It Matters & How to Leverage It
+The Ultimate Guide to Patient Feedback: Why It Matters & How to Leverage It

-In the realm of professional services, client feedback isn’t just a tool; it's a cornerstone for business growth and service improvement.
+In the realm of health & wellness services, patient feedback isn’t just a tool; it's a cornerstone for business growth and service improvement.

-It's a compass that guides the evolution of your services, a barometer that gauges client satisfaction, and a dialogue that fosters stronger client relationships.
+It's a compass that guides the evolution of your services, a barometer that gauges patient satisfaction, and a dialogue that fosters stronger patient relationships.

 But this isn't just a theory - it's backed by data.
 According to a study by Gallup, businesses that actively engage with feedback outperform their competition.
 When the economy began to recover after 2009, these businesses bounced back faster, growing their earnings per share more rapidly than their industry equivalents.

 Gallup's research also shows that high engagement boosts retention.
 Teams with low engagement typically face turnover rates that are 18% to 43% higher than highly engaged teams.
-This underscores the importance of client feedback in not only improving services but also in building strong, lasting relationships with clients.
+This underscores the importance of patient feedback in not only improving services but also in building strong, lasting relationships with patients.

 Understanding client feedback: Your secret weapon